New CEO at Bed Bath & Beyond shakes up chain of command

 TRENTON, N.J.
-(AP) — Six senior executives were outed at at Bed Bath & Beyond, the first major maneuver by a new CEO that the retailer recruited from Target to reinvigorate pallid sales.
+(AP) — Six senior executives were ousted at at Bed Bath & Beyond, the first major maneuver by a new CEO that the retailer recruited from Target to reinvigorate pallid sales.

 Bed Bath & Beyond has been hammered by the likes of Amazon.com and also the discount home furnishing chain HomeGoods.
 The chain has had a three-year decline in same-store sales growth, while sales growth has dropped for three consecutive quarters.
 Gross income has dropped for 10 straight quarters.